-The Northern Lights, or Aurora Borealis, are elusive as they are beautiful.
-So if you’re planning to make a trip out to Norway to catch them, here’s everything you need to know to increase your chances!
+The Northern Lights, or Aurora Borealis, are elusive as they are breathtaking.
+So if you’re planning a trip to Norway to witness this natural wonder, here’s everything you need to know to maximise your chances!

 💜 Stay Up To Date: